 Tokyo is structured around key hubs such as Shibuya, Shinjuku, Tokyo Station, and Ueno.
 These areas act as central connection points where multiple train and subway lines intersect.

 Once you understand these hubs, navigating between districts becomes much easier and more predictable.
+Each hub has unique characteristics:

 When Taxis and Alternatives Make Sense